 This position will actively support environmental testing in the forest product industry.
 Primary focus of this role will be analytical testing using organic and inorganic methods as well as to participate in the development of new methods when necessary The samples being monitored are crucial to protecting the environment and monitoring indicators within the environment.
 Work is performed as part of a team in a collaborative environment.

-Participate in the organization and conduct of research projects involving analytical components, and develop quantitative analytical methods as required to address project analytical needs.
+- Participate in the organization and conduct of research projects involving analytical components, and develop quantitative analytical methods as required to address project analytical needs.

-Implement established quantitative analytical methods and assays using GC-FID, GC-ECD, GC-PFPD, GC-NPD, GC/MS, HPLC-UV, IC, and LC/MS/MS, both directly and by mentoring support staff.
+- Implement established quantitative analytical methods and assays using GC-FID, GC-ECD, GC-PFPD, GC-NPD, GC/MS, HPLC-UV, IC, and LC/MS/MS, both directly and by mentoring support staff.

-Operate, maintain, and troubleshoot multiple GC, GC/MS, LC/MS/MS, and other instrument systems directly and by instructing and mentoring support staff in these functions.
+- Operate, maintain, and troubleshoot multiple GC, GC/MS, LC/MS/MS, and other instrument systems directly and by instructing and mentoring support staff in these functions

-Provide analytical advice, analytical method reviews and auditing of contract laboratory data for member companies and forest products industry-affiliated organizations
+- Provide analytical advice, analytical method reviews and auditing of contract laboratory data for member companies and forest products industry-affiliated organizations

-Prepare laboratory reports for project leaders and member companies as well as other written communications that meet the highest standards of quality
+- Prepare laboratory reports for project leaders and member companies as well as other written communications that meet the highest standards of quality

-Present scientifically sound technical information and research findings at NCASI conferences, webcasts, and other technical meetings.
+- Present scientifically sound technical information and research findings at NCASI conferences, webcasts, and other technical meetings

-Maintain comprehensive laboratory notebooks, a neat and orderly laboratory workplace, and adhere to laboratory quality plans, QA/QC measures and SOPs.
+- Maintain comprehensive laboratory notebooks, a neat and orderly laboratory workplace, and adhere to laboratory quality plans, QA/QC measures, and SOPs

-Work safely and contribute to updating and improving laboratory safety practices.
+- Work safely and contribute to updating and improving laboratory safety practices

-Supervise support laboratory staff, ensuring maintenance of laboratory equipment and generation and reporting of high-quality analytical results.
+- Supervise support laboratory staff, ensuring maintenance of laboratory equipment, and generation and reporting of high-quality analytical results

-Master’s degree in analytical chemistry or closely associated scientific discipline or five plus years of professional experience executing analytical chemistry techniques applied to environmental matrices.
+- Master’s degree in analytical chemistry or closely associated scientific discipline or five plus years of professional experience executing analytical chemistry techniques applied to environmental matrices

-PhD in analytical chemistry, preferred
+- PhD in analytical chemistry, preferred

-Familiarity with forest products industry environmental topics related to pulping and papermaking process operations, preferred
+- Familiarity with forest products industry environmental topics related to pulping and papermaking process operations, preferred

-Hands on experience in environmental test methods such as clean water act methods, clean air act methods, SW 846, and other environmental methods
+- Hands on experience in environmental test methods such as clean water act methods, clean air act methods, SW 846, and other environmental methods

-Strong verbal and written communication and data analysis skills.
+- Strong verbal and written communication, and data analysis skills

-- Experience with or ability to learn industry-specific software such as ChemStation and laboratory information management systems in a timely manner.
+- Experience with or ability to learn industry-specific software, such as ChemStation and laboratory information management systems in a timely manner.

-Follow safety procedures and work at the benchtop in office
+- Follow safety procedures and work at the benchtop in office

 - Must be able to traverse stairs, effectively manipulate analytical glassware and instrumentation, and stand for long periods while working at benchtops or in the field.
-May be required to lift and carry equipment up to 30 pounds.
+May be required to lift and carry equipment up to 30 pounds